 But here in Bosnia, a turbulent border province, the rules of Vienna could be set aside.
 Here in Sarajevo, Franz Ferdinand and Sophie could appear together in public as royal husband and wife.
 It was a rare experience, and they were enjoying it as much as any pair of small-town shopkeepers on their first vacation in years.
 They were staying in the nearby seaside resort town of Bad Ilidz, and on Saturday they had browsed the local antique markets.
 They had started Sunday with mass in an improvised chapel at their hotel, after which the archduke sent a telegram to the children, Sophie, Max, and Ernst.
 Momma and Poppa were well, the wire said.
 Momma and Poppa were looking forward to getting home on Tuesday. –G.J.
 Meyer, A World Undone: The Story of the Great War, 1914 to 1918

-Although I am an aficionado of military history and had read a few books about World War I when I was younger, my main focus on the subject of war and military campaigns has largely been on the Great War’s “sequel,” World War II.
+Although I am an aficionado of military history and had read a few books about World War I when I was younger, my focus on war and military campaigns has been on the Great War’s “sequel,” World War II.
 Part of it, of course, is that the conflict that engulfed the world between 1939 and 1945 occurred within my parents’ lifetime and thus closer to my frame of reference.
-(My parents were young when World War II began in 1939; my father was weeks away from his 20th birthday when Germany invaded Poland on September 1, and my mother was almost 10.)
-My older half-sister Victoria was born almost five years after Nazi Germany and Imperial Japan were vanquished in 1945, whilst I came along almost 18 years after V-E and V-J Days.
+(My parents were young when World War II began in 1939; my father was weeks away from his 20th birthday when Germany invaded Poland on September 1, and my mother was almost 11) My older half-sister Victoria was born almost five years after Nazi Germany and Imperial Japan were vanquished in 1945, whilst I came along almost 18 years after V-E and V-J Days.
 Mom didn’t talk much about growing up in Colombia during the war, but like everyone alive at the time, she and her family were touched by it in one way or another.

 The other reason, obviously, is that as a kid born at the tail end of the Baby Boom generation, I grew up watching Hollywood renditions of World War II on TV as well as in movie theaters.
-The first movie I remember watching at a movie theater (in Bogota, Colombia) was John Sturges’ The Great Escape: the first “grown up book” I read as a lad of six was an excerpt of Cornelius Ryan’s The Longest Day.
-So for 50 years or more, World War II has dominated my studies of war and history in general, not just because that conflict is more compelling to readers and watchers of films and documentaries because its origins are less ambiguous and its moral imperatives are clearer and easier to understand.
+The first movie I remember watching at a movie theater (in Bogota, Colombia) was John Sturges’ The Great Escape: the first “grown-up book” I read as a lad of six was an excerpt of Cornelius Ryan’s The Longest Day.
+So, for 50 years or more, World War II has dominated my studies of war and history in general, not just because that conflict is more compelling to readers and watchers of films and documentaries because its origins are less ambiguous, and its moral imperatives are clearer and easier to understand.

 A World Undone: The Story of the Great War, 1914 to 1918 is the first book in a loose duology about World War I. G.J.
 Meyer’s follow-on book, The World Remade: America in World War I focuses on the United States and President Wilson’s unsuccessful attempts to mediate a peaceful solution to the conflict in 1914, his Administration’s lip service to neutrality, and the various crises and policies – on both sides of the Atlantic – that led to American intervention “over there.”
-(Though the books are thematically linked, Meyer wrote them in such a way that you can read one without necessarily reading the other, although A World Undone only covers the highlights of U.S. involvement in the Great War and has to dispense with in-depth coverage of topics such as the Committee for Public Information, the “Four Minute Men,” and the suppression of civil liberties on the homefront from 1917 to Armistice Day 1918.)
+(Though the books are thematically linked, Meyer wrote them in such a way that you can read one without necessarily reading the other, although A World Undone only covers the highlights of U.S. involvement in the Great War and has to dispense with in-depth coverage of topics such as the Committee for Public Information, the “Four Minute Men,” and the suppression of civil liberties on the home front from 1917 to Armistice Day 1918.)

 Every so often, Meyer will interrupt the main narrative of A World Undone with interstitial chapters labeled Background.
 These Background detours focus on specific individuals or nation-states and give readers detailed personality profiles of major figures or overviews of each combatant nation’s viewpoint or strategic goals.
 The reader then gets a better grasp on the events and personalities that shaped the way the war was waged, and why the peace that followed the “war to end all wars” was so hollow and full of bitterness, even among the victorious Allies.

 The book is excellently written and fast-paced.
-It explodes the prevailing myth that the subject is boring because World War I, at least on the infamous Western Front, was a mostly-static version of siege warfare.
+It explodes the prevailing myth that the subject is boring because World War I, at least on the infamous Western Front, was a mostly static version of siege warfare.
 It is a work that covers the Great War from the perspective of the various warring nations, and Meyer’s clear, crisp, and convincing prose makes it easier for even the newest visitor to this topic to read and follow.

-So if you want to understand why the Middle East conflict that is still ongoing today is the result of secret compacts such as the Sykes-Picot Accord of 1916 and the public Balfour Declaration of 1917, or how the Balkans Wars of the 1990s had their seeds planted in the events of June 1914, read A World Undone: The Story of the Great War, 1914 to 1918.
+So, if you want to understand why the Middle East conflict that still ongoing today is the result of secret compacts such as the Sykes-Picot Accord of 1916 and the public Balfour Declaration of 1917, or how the Balkans Wars of the 1990s had their seeds planted in the events of June 1914, read A World Undone: The Story of the Great War, 1914 to 1918.